Free Research Preview. DrugChatter may produce inaccurate information.

 Is Advil Safe During Pregnancy?

-* Heat or cold therapy: Applying heat or cold packs to the affected area can provide relief
+3. Heat or Cold Therapy: Applying heat or cold packs to the affected area can help relieve pain and discomfort.

 Conclusion